Kim Kardashian Jewelry Heist: New Details Revealed Based On Interrogation Transcripts

 “The gang suspected of robbing Kim Kardashian in Paris had planned to target her on a previous trip to Paris, but called it off because she was constantly surrounded by people, the captured alleged gang leader has told police during interrogation.”

-Khedache also revealed the actions taken by his crew immediately after successfully robbing Kim Kardashian of millions worth of her finest jewelry, stating that the group stayed put in Paris and “laid low” until a number of days afterwards when a couple of members of the group headed to Antwerp where they sold off their newly-gained possessions.
+Khedache also revealed the actions taken by his crew immediately after successfully robbing Kim Kardashian of millions worth of her finest jewelry, stating that the group stayed put in Paris and laid low until a number of days afterwards when a couple of members of the group headed to Antwerp where they sold off their newly gained possessions.

-Khedache was linked to the crime when his DNA was discovered at the scene of the burglary.
-The publication shares his words to police during the interrogation, about his gang’s decision to melt down the jewels, stating “So that the jewels would not be recognised, we took a joint decision to melt them down.
+Khedache was linked to the crime when his DNA was allegedly discovered at the scene of the burglary.
+The publication shares his words to police during the interrogation, about his gang’s decision to melt down the jewels, stating, “So that the jewels would not be recognised, we took a joint decision to melt them down.
 One of us took care of that… He came back with bars… Altogether there must have been a bit more than 800 grams.”

 The inside story behind the $11 million Kim Kardashian jewelry heist. https://t.co/UeBsTGfDmD pic.twitter.com/3X40EKZzfE